ctxs-ai/ctxs.ai/site/src/content/docs/contribute.md

 This knowledge can be provided to LLMs in the form of context and that is what you can share and discover on ctxs.
 For the lack of a better word let's call this *context files*.

+As Simon Willison puts it, [Context is King](https://simonwillison.net/2025/Mar/11/using-llms-for-code/#context-is-king).

 ## What to contribute

 ctxs.ai is an attempt to allow the community to come together and share context files.
 Context files can be many things: